-Pardee Dam and Jackson Creek Dam and Dike do not currently contain accelerometers to record seismic activity.
-EBMUD is in the process of installing five seismic recorders and GPS monitoring stations for survey monuments at the crest, the left abutment, and inside the gallery of Pardee Dam.
-The strong motion records will be managed by the USGS.
+Pardee Dam and Jackson Creek Dam and Dike (a.k.a.
+Pardee Dike) do not currently contain accelerometers to record seismic activity.
+EBMUD installed five seismic recorders and GPS monitoring stations for survey monuments at the crest, the left abutment, and inside the gallery of Pardee Dam.
+The strong motion records are being managed by the USGS.
+Pardee Dike is not instrumented with seismographs